yashsahu0212/Hotel-Management-System-Python/statement.md

-# Project Statement: Grand Hotel Management System
+# Hotel Management System

-## 1. Problem Statement
+## Problem Statement
-Managing daily hotel operations using manual methods like paper registers or disconnected spreadsheets is inefficient and highly prone to human error.
-Hotels face critical challenges such as:
-* **Room Status Confusion:** Accurately tracking which rooms are occupied, empty, or awaiting housekeeping in real-time across multiple floors.
-* **Billing inaccuracies:** Manually calculating final bills that combine varying room tariffs, different stay durations, and additional room service charges often leads to miscalculations.
-* **Operational Lag:** The delay in communication between the front desk and housekeeping regarding rooms that have vacated and need cleaning.

-This project addresses these issues by providing a centralized, digital solution to automate room management, billing, and status tracking.
+Manual management of hotel operations—such as tracking room availability, calculating bills, and monitoring room cleanliness—is prone to human error and inefficiency.
+Hotel staff often struggle to get a real-time view of which rooms are occupied, empty, or dirty.
+There is a need for a digital solution to automate these processes, ensuring accurate billing and smoother guest management.

-## 2. Scope of the Project
+## Scope of the project
-The Grand Hotel Management System is a desktop GUI application designed to manage the end-to-end guest lifecycle for a specific hotel configuration.
+The scope of this project is to develop a console-based Hotel Management System that manages the operational lifecycle of a guest's stay.

-**IN SCOPE:**
-* Managing a fixed inventory of **75 rooms spread across 5 floors**, with distinct room types (e.g., 1 Bed AC, 3 Bed AC) and associated pricing.
+* **Inventory Management:** The system manages a fixed inventory of **75 rooms** distributed across **5 floors**, with specific room types and pricing for each floor.
-* **Visual Status Tracking:** Providing a color-coded, interactive map of all rooms indicating their real-time state (Available, Occupied, Dirty).
-* **Guest Operations:** Handling Check-In with validation, recording guest details, and managing Check-Out processes.
-* **Room Service Integration:** Allowing staff to add food and beverage orders to a guest's running tab.
-* **Financials:** Automated calculation of the final bill including rent, room service, and tax, with the ability to generate and save text-based invoices.
-* **Housekeeping Logic:** Enforcing a workflow where rooms automatically become "Dirty" after checkout and must be marked "Clean" before being rented again.

-**OUT OF SCOPE:**
-* Persistent data storage (database integration); data resets when the application closes.
-* Online web booking or payment gateway integration.
-* Multi-user role management (e.g., separate logins for admin vs. staff).
+* **Operational Flow:** It covers the entire flow from guest Check-In to Check-Out.
+* **Maintenance:** It includes a housekeeping module to track and update the hygiene status of rooms (Clean vs. Dirty) to prevent booking dirty rooms.
+* **Data Persistence:** The current scope uses runtime memory to store data during the active session.

-## 3. Target Users
+## Target users
-* **Front Desk Receptionists:** To rapidly identify available rooms, register arriving guests, and process checkouts efficiently.
+1.  **Front Desk / Receptionists:** To check guests in, allocate rooms, and generate bills upon checkout.
+2.  **Housekeeping Staff:** To view the list of dirty rooms and update their status to "Clean" once serviced.
-* **Hotel Managers:** To gain an immediate overview of the hotel's performance through real-time occupancy statistics and revenue totals on the dashboard.
+3.  **Hotel Managers:** To view the "Status Log" for a high-level overview of occupancy rates and hotel efficiency.
-* **Housekeeping Staff (via Front Desk):** To identify rooms marked as "Dirty" that require immediate cleaning to become rentable again.

-## 4. High-Level Features
-* **Interactive Visual Room Map:** A 5-floor grid view where rooms are color-coded buttons (Green=Ready, Red=Occupied, Orange=Dirty) allowing context-aware actions on click.
-* **Real-time Executive Dashboard:** Displays key metrics (Total Revenue, Occupancy Count) and a live, scrollable table of currently active guests and their details.
+## High-level features
+* **Real-time Dashboard:** A status log displaying the count of Full, Empty, Clean, and Dirty rooms.
+* **Smart Check-In:** * Allows selection of preferred floor.
+    * Automatically filters and displays only rooms that are both "Empty" and "Clean."
+    * Includes input validation for Guest Name (no numbers) and Phone Number (must be 10 digits).
-* **Smart Billing Engine:** Automatically calculates total dues based on varying room rates, stay duration, and accumulated room service orders.
+* **Automated Billing System:** Calculates the total bill based on the specific room type's daily rate and the duration of the stay during Check-Out.
-* **Invoice Generation:** Produces professional, itemized text-file invoices that can be saved locally for printing.
-* **Integrated Room Service Menu:** Ability to select items from a predefined food menu and add costs directly to an occupied room's folio.
-* **Input Validation:** Ensures data integrity by validating guest names (letters only) and phone numbers (digits only) during check-in.
+* **Housekeeping Management:** Automates the room condition cycle; rooms are automatically marked "Dirty" upon checkout and must be manually cleaned via the housekeeping menu before they can be re-booked.
+* **Room Search:** Ability to look up specific room details to view current status, guest details, and room amenities.